 Overview

-When looking for a small woodworker gift or stocking stuffer you can’t go wrong with this inexpensive tape measure.
-Featuring support for both left and right-handed woodworkers, fractions instead of lines and a handy place to write measurements you can give this gift to anyone.
+You can’t go wrong with this inexpensive tape measure when looking for a small woodworker gift or stocking stuffer.
+Featuring support for left- and right-handed woodworkers, fractions instead of lines, and a handy place to write measurements, you can give this gift to anyone.

 How many tape measures does a woodworker own (or need to own)?
 Well, most have two or three.
-But this one is not something you’ll find in a big box store so buy confidently.
+But this one is something you’ll find in a small box store, so buy confidently.

 #2.
 Shop Apron to Keep Clothes Clean